- Term 1

 - Week 4: Eye-tracking with electroencephalography (EEG) and functional magnetic resonance imaging (fMRI)

-- Week 5: Demo experiment (subject to lab availability) / Considerations in experiment designs
+- Week 5: Demo experiment / Considerations in experiment designs

 Term 2